 “There’s nothing to do!”

 It is not your job to be the cruise director at your house this summer.
 You have a million other things to take care of.
-But you’re still going to need some ideas for screen-free summer activities.
+But you’re still going to need a summer activities list.

-I’ve got a round-up of 24 activities and printable visual activity cards so you’ll have plenty of screen-free summer activities for your kids.
+I’ve got a list of 24 summer activities for kids.
+Use the free printable activity cards so you’ll have plenty of ideas for your kids.

 Disclaimer: This post may contain affiliate links; as an Amazon Associate I earn from qualifying purchases.
 Read more about our policies here.

 When you feeling like letting your children watch TV all day because you’ve had it with the whining, it’s helpful to have another option.
-That’s where a list of screen free summer activities is helpful.
+That’s where a list of summer activities for kids is helpful.